minprog/app-studio/info/10 Syllabus.md

 Each week, you will create an app using the concepts introduced in exercises and tutorials.
 Grading takes place portfolio-style.
 At the end of the course, you will created have seven projects and refined those during the weeks after first submitting.

-To get credit for each project, demonstrate its functionality on or before the deadline.
+To get credit for each project, demonstrate its functionality on or before that app's deadline.
 You will receive immediate feedback from the staff and the app's completion will be noted.

 Final grading will take place after the final portfolio deadline.
 Each app will receive a grade according to the following scheme: